 An example of a metal reacting with oxygen is when magnesium reacts with oxygen to form magnesium oxide.
 The word equation for this reaction is:

 For reactive metals, heat isn’t required for them to react with oxygen.
 When they are exposed to the air, they will react with oxygen in the air, which will develop an outer oxide layer around the metal.

 You will be able to see that the oxide layer has developed as it is often a different colour.
 The oxide layer acts as a protective layer, preventing the metal underneath from undergoing further oxidation.

 Different metals have varying levels of reactivity with oxygen.
 Some metals, such as copper, are less reactive and require heat to initiate an oxidation reaction.
 For example, heating copper over a Bunsen burner flame will form a copper oxide layer on its surface.

 On the other hand, more reactive metals like magnesium will produce a more vigorous reaction when heated.
 When magnesium is burned in the air, it reacts with oxygen to form magnesium oxide, releasing intense heat and light.

-Non-metals react with oxygen to form non-metal oxides.
+Non-metals also react with oxygen, forming non-metal oxides.
 For example, carbon reacts with oxygen to form carbon dioxide.